 Last time out in Kakuzo Okakura’s magnificent the Book of Tea, I had a look at how the beverage has influenced the world over thousands of years.
 This time, I’m reviewing Jun’ichirō Tanizaki’s (1886 – 1965) In Praise of Shadows, which is another Japanese essay steeped in Eastern mysticism and other such delights.

 Consequently, In Praise of Shadows (1933 – it became available in English from 1977) is a look at how to utilise the natural world.
-It’s an examination of how eventide can send shadows dancing from objects in your home, how architecture can help you find peace of mind, and why the humble toilet should be revered.
+It’s an examination of how eventide can send shadows dancing from objects in your home, how architecture can help you find peace of mind, and why the humble toilet is up for such reverence.
 Indeed.

 In Praise of Shadows

 Charles Moore, the School of Architecture at the UCLA, provides a nifty little foreword to get the shadows dancing.

 One of the basic human requirements is the need to dwell, and one of the central human acts is the act of inhabiting, of connecting ourselves, however temporarily, with a place on the planet which belongs to us and to which we belong.
 This is not, especially in tumultuous present, an easy act (as is attested by the uninhabited and uninhabitable no-places in cities everywhere), and it requires help: we need allies in inhabitation.

 Having been in a position where I’ve had to constantly move around over the years, it’s true you connect with your home.
 However brief your stay (as little as six months, for myself, recently), you come to love your personal space, feel at ease, and appreciate this basic human need.
 After I read In Praise of Shadows early in 2017, I also came to understand how you can further appreciate your environment.